 Kennesaw State, a comprehensive university located on suburban campuses in Kennesaw and Marietta northwest of metro Atlanta, is making an impact across the region, the nation and the world.
-As the third-largest university in Georgia and one of the 50-largest public institutions in the nation, Kennesaw State has more than 35,000 students representing 92 countries.
+As the second-largest university in Georgia, Kennesaw State has more than 41,000 students.

-with high research activity – by the Carnegie Classification of Institutions of Higher
+R1 or R2 status by the Carnegie Classification of Institutions of Higher Learning.

-Learning.
-The university has nearly 150 undergraduate, master’s and doctoral programs.
+The university has more than 150 undergraduate, master’s and doctoral programs.

-A sprawling institution spread across two campuses, consisting of 130 buildings and facilities for academics, operations, culture, recreation and residential living, is situated on more than 587 acres.
+A sprawling institution spread across two campuses, consisting of 154 buildings and facilities for academics, operations, culture, recreation and residential living, is situated on just over 543 acres.

 Chartered in 1963 by the Board of Regents of the University System of Georgia as a commuter school, Kennesaw State has become a destination campus, where more than 5,200 students live in eight distinctive residential communities in Kennesaw and Marietta.
 Students who reside on campus and those who commute have access to a full-range of world-class facilities, resources and activities.